caltechlibrary/cait/ARCHITECTURE.md

 simplistic and certainly can be improved (e.g. rather than indexing files individually it could batch and index)

-### aspacesearch
+### caitsearch

-_aspacesearch_ is a webserver and search engine.
+_caitsearch_ is a webserver and search engine.
 It is intended to run behind a more traditional webserver like NginX or Apache.
 Output of the search results are controlled by the Golang HTML templates.
 This is an early implementation so this will see change as the project gets deployed into a production setting.

-_aspacesearch_ can be started manually but more typically would be brought up by your init process (e.g. /etc/init.d/aspacesearch start).
+_caitsearch_ can be started manually but more typically would be brought up by your init process (e.g. /etc/init.d/caitsearch start).
 An example init file is provided

 ### xlsximporter